What They Don’t Tell You In the Books…

 Your husband has never looked sexier.
 There’s something about watching your husband hold your baby that is irresistibly sexy.
 But then there’s the next thing…

 It takes a while to get your libido back.
 You pushed a watermelon out of your precious lady parts.
-It will come back, but the fear of anything entering that area is simply terrifying for a little while.
+It will come back, but the fear of anything around that area is simply terrifying for a little while.

 You will never go to the bathroom alone again.
 It starts by bringing your newborn into the bathroom with you because you are afraid to take your eyes off of them.
 Then it turns into constant knocking and little fingers under the door.
 “Mommy, are you pooping?”
 Well, I’m trying to.